okcoders/ok-coders-spring-2015/15-mongoose/15-01-mongoose-mongodb-in-node.md

 Mongoose uses a two step process to define an object that ultimately represents a document in the database.
 First we must define a schema for the object then we will create an object that associates that schema with a particular collection.

-For those of you familiar with object-oriented programming, this subject object functions like a class with a number of static and instance methods for dealing with common database operations.
+For those of you familiar with object-oriented programming, this schema object functions like a class with a number of static and instance methods for dealing with common database operations.
 Even if you aren't familiar with this style of programming, you'll see that the mongoose object makes it easy to create, retrieve, update and delete documents in a collection.

 Why do we need to define a schema in advance?
 Recall that, unlike SQL, mongo itself does not support schemas directly in the database.
 But we need a way to translate data from the application layer to the database layer, and vice versa.

 The schema does this.
 The schema makes it possible for the mongoose library to map object properties in our node application to attributes on a document actually saved in the database.
-It then creates special objects any time we retrive documents from the database that have built-in support for further database operations as well as data validation, which we'll see in action in the next chapter.
+It then creates special objects any time we retrieve documents from the database that have built-in support for further database operations as well as data validation, which we'll see in action in the next chapter.

-In short when we use mongoose for our model objects -- for our data -- we define a schema and then we define the model object itself.

-Let's do this.
+Let's define a schema for our a post object.
 Modify the *models/post.js* file.
 Comment out the previous hardcoded data and then first include in the mongoose module:

 	var mongoose = require('mongoose');